Prohibited Franchise Practices by Franchisors in NJ

 One factor the laws of New Jersey look at in deciding the venue of litigation is if one party “is far less financially capable of conducting this litigation outside this district.”

-Forum selection clauses in franchise agreements are presumptively invalid in NJ and should not be enforced unless the franchisor can satisfy the burden of proving that such clause was not imposed on the franchisee unfairly because of its superior bargaining position.
+Forum selection clauses in franchise agreements are presumptively invalid in NJ and should not be enforced unless the franchisor can satisfy the burden of proving that such a clause was not imposed on the franchisee unfairly because of its superior bargaining position.

 New Jersey wants to level the playing field for New Jersey franchisees and prevent their exploitation by franchisors with superior economic resources.